By Paul Rakowicz, Vice President of Software Development

 For project managers using the PRINCE2 framework, much help for integrating Agile principles can be found on their website.
 Like PMI, they produce a great deal of information regarding Agile and incorporating it into their framework.

 Project managers using DSDM can find everything they need to know on the DSDM website.
 As a project management method designed on Agile principles from the ground up, this group doesn’t so much teach how to incorporate Agile into their framework, but really is the definition of Agile project management.

 This should be a good start to understanding Agile project management.
 To learn more about any of these particular methods, please visit their websites.
-To learn more about how Lowry Solutions implements Agile project management to deliver solutions to its customer base, check out our whitepaper Discovering the Lowry DSDM Implementation Methodology.
+To learn more about how Lowry Solutions implements Agile project management to deliver solutions to its customer base, contact us today.